||Your Next Steps

 Each proposal will be reviewed by the Annual Education Conference Planning Committee.
 The committee will review proposals based on:

 Proposals should illustrate that the speakers will make every effort to present a balanced point of view in each program.
-When developing a panel presentation, speakers from multiple organizations and perspectives should be chosen.
+When developing a panel presentation, speakers from multiple organizations, perspectives, and backgrounds should be chosen.

 Note: In recent years we have had a very high response rate of quality programming proposals through our RFP process.
-For the 2013 conference, almost one half of the proposals received were accepted.
+For the 2022 conference, about one half of the proposals received were accepted.
 We therefore encourage you to review these guidelines carefully to ensure your proposal is a serious contender.

 Requirements for Speakers

 NALP has determined that online member surveys are not an effective way to prepare for a conference presentation, and therefore strongly discourages the use of NALP member surveys to gather information for a session.
-Increasing numbers of surveys produce diminished returns for all surveys, and without careful control, small random samples do not provide representative information.
 Instead, where presenters need to gather information from members in advance of a conference program, NALP recommends the use of targeted outreach calls to garner more meaningful information.
-If the proposal truly merits a survey, that survey must be requested and approved as part of the original proposal, and then presenters must submit the survey content for review by NALP research staff before administering the survey to NALP members.

 Member and Affiliate Member Speakers